anr65/main/SQL/README.md

 2. Go to the directory you want repo copied in
 3. Clone repo by entering `git clone git@github.com:anr65/main`
 4. Next go you can enter the directory from finder and use files downloaded
-5. You need MySQL version 8.0 and higher be installed on your computer
+5. You need MySQL version 8.0 and higher to be installed on your computer
 6. My honest suggestion is to use DBeaver to open my projects